4393 Collins Rd.

 We receive numerous phone calls throughout the year requesting prior year tax information and payment history.
-As much as we are glad to assist you, the information is also available online.
+We are glad to assist you but the information is also available online for your use.
 Click on Property Information located in the left margin, then Tax Information Search, then enter either your address or parcel number.
 3 years of tax history will be displayed.
 Each tax season's information can be expanded, collapsed and printed depending on your needs.

 WHAT ARE THE CURRENT MILLAGE RATES?